tolks11/tolks_blog/_data/blog/2021-09-02-nfts-digital-leverage-and-the-long-tail-of-crypto-adoption.md

   * ability to mint NFTs representing real world items or not, and then fractionalize their ownership into fungible tokens that can be used as collateral, to lend and borrow, increase liquidity and access
   * Already happening with high value NFTs such as cryptopunks but also easy to imagine a future where this applies to real-estate, home-ownership, cars, high-value tangible assets (wine, irl art, rare items, etc.)
 * Verifiable Representation of Accomplishments

+  * earliest experimentation developing here as on-chain protocol involvement, tasks, accomplishments, etc. could be represented as verifiable NFTs
-* Programmable Money (better word here)
+* Programmable Money ???
 * Ownership and participation in Web 3.0

   * NFTs as the core economic element of the next-generation digital economy
   * Allow ownership and financial benefit from social capital at a global scale that represents the vast and exponentially increasing of online interactions/items we consume
+* Ability to transfer, value, lend/borrow, collateralize, represent ownership the entire world of digital assets and things

-## So, what now?
+## So, what next?

 Ultimately, the bull case for NFTs and crypto adoption continually reverts back to some of the core crypto enabled concepts applicable to both NFTs and fungible tokens.
-Globally accessible, digital assets that are interoperable, permisionless, and composable have unlimited design space and hyperspeed feedback loops that allow more flexibility, interoperability, lower marginal costs, and lower barriers to entry.
+Globally accessible, digital assets that are interoperable, permisionless, and composable have unlimited design space and hyperspeed feedback loops that allow more flexibility, interoperability, lower marginal costs, and lower barriers to entry that are accessible to everyone with an internet connection.

 Applicable to current markets--> SOL/ETH, SOL as the gaming and low value, high throughput settlement layer while ETH settles mid-high value transfers and certain DeFi protocols.
 Symbiotic relationship between the two moving forward?

-How do you price the ability to transfer, value, profit, true ownership of previously intangible digital assets?????

 Post will be finalized EoD 9/16